openjdk/valhalla-docs/site/_index.md

 Project Valhalla is augmenting the Java object model with *value objects*, combining the abstractions of object-oriented programming with the performance characteristics of simple primitives.
-These features will be complemented with changes to Java's generics to preserve performance gains through generic APIs.
+Supplementary changes to Java's generics will carry these performance gains into generic APIs.

 This Project is sponsored by the
 [HotSpot Group](http://openjdk.java.net/groups/hotspot).